nhsavage/iris/docs/iris/src/userguide/loading_iris_cubes.rst

              standard_name='time', calendar='gregorian')

-We can select points within a certain part of the year, in this case between the 15th of July through to the 25th of August, by combining the datetime cell functionality with PartialDateTime:
+We can select points within a certain part of the year, in this case between the 15th of July through to the 25th of August from all years, by combining the datetime cell functionality with PartialDateTime:

 .. doctest:: timeseries_range